come880412/STAS_detection/README.md

 RAM: 180 GB \
 GPU: Tesla V100 32 GB * 4

+## Packages
+Please read the "requirement.txt" for the details.

 ## Download & preprocess dataset
 - You should prepare the dataset from [here](https://tbrain.trendmicro.com.tw/Competitions/Details/21), and put the dataset on the folder `../dataset`.
 After doing so, please use the following command to do data preprocessing.
 ``` bash